ucsf-bhhi/stata-style-guide/README.md

 We use operating system environmental variables to accomplish this.
 All operating systems (at least the ones we use) support environmental variables and they store a string in a named variable.
-So we individual set the path to our shared drive as an environmental variable and then in our code reference the environmental variable to get to the shared drive.
+So we individually set the path to our shared drive as an environmental variable and then in our code reference the environmental variable to get to the shared drive.
 This allows the paths to work across operating systems and doesn’t require us to have the same shared drive setup.

 To make things easy we standardize the name of the environmental variable and load the path to the shared drive into a Stata global